BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 The solution we came to was based on the workflow of other technical documentation we write at the BGS, namely to use [Sphinx](www.sphinx-doc.org) to generate reStructuredText into HTML.

-However we also wanted to be more open in the work that we do, so chose to host the code of GitHub with the documentation website built sing Sphinx via Gitub Actions CI/CD and hosted on GitHub pages
+However, we also wanted to be more open with our work, so chose to host the code on GitHub with the documentation website built using Sphinx via Gitub Actions CI/CD and hosted on GitHub pages.

 ## Document Conversion